ca0v/svelte-lab/README.md

 * DGN: drag-drop should be handled by CollageView not SvgImage
 * DGN: Remove the PhotoWheel from the CollageView, create a higher-level composite control
 * DGN: The signin process is janky..eliminate the Google Popup and try to stay signed in?
 May not be possible.
+* DGN: The "store" files have become arbitrary, refactor
 * FTR: Can crop and round corners using clip-path: inset() on the svg image (<https://developer.mozilla.org/en-US/docs/Web/CSS/inset>)
 * FTR: Group multiple items and "frame" them with a border (fuse them into a single cell)
 * FTR: Multi-level undo/redo